SamSeabourn/trash-panda/README.md

 - Detects stack-trace style URLs ending with :line:column (eg `www.myapp.com/main.js:1:22323`)
 - Formats default page `<pre>` content with Prettier
+- Opens up light weight browser editor (monaco)
-- Injects a visual caret (👇) at the exact cursor position
+- Injects a visual caret (👉) at the location of the stack trace
-- Scrolls to the caret and shows a bouncing animation
+- Auto scrolls to the location

 ## 📦 Setup